sakshine108/valaya/README.md

 # Cloud Storage Testing

-This is a cloud storage platform aimed to be cheap and customizable.
+This is a cloud storage system aimed to be cheap and customizable.
 Right now, we are giving access to 100 GB of cloud storage free of charge for testing purposes.
 Later, we are planning to launch with a $5 monthly plan for 2 TB.

 # Installation